Natural Gas Price Valuation Metrics

-The Energy Information Administration (NYSEMKT:EIA) reported that working gas in storage fell by 237 billion cubic feet (bcf) to end at 3,360 bcf, 413 bcf lower than a year ago.
+The Energy Information Administration (EIA) reported that working gas in storage fell by 237 billion cubic feet (bcf) to end at 3,360 bcf, 413 bcf lower than a year ago.
 Working gas in underground storage also fell 2.3% below the much-watched 5-year average.
 However, I have cautioned that figure is not a good comparison because consumption had increased so much in recent years, rendering it a faulty comparison.

 Instead, I prefer to divide storage by days of demand to get a better sense of the relative adequacy of inventories to meet demand.
 To calculate the figures, I used a 12-month trailing demand average to dampen seasonal demand effects.

 From the graph above, I constructed the table below.
-My estimate for ending December 2016 storage is their equivalent of 44 days of demand, much better than a year ago, similar to Dec 2014, but above Dec 2013.
-I also placed the spot price average ($mmbtu) next to each month (for Dec 2016, it is the close on Friday, not the average for the month).
-The price is well-above last year, as it should be, and below Dec 2013, which it should be.
-It is higher than Dec 14, but the days of demand would indicate it is too high.
+My estimate for ending December 2016 storage is their equivalent of 44 days of demand, much better than a year ago, similar to December 2014, but above December 2013.
+I also placed the spot price average ($mmbtu) next to each month (for December 2016, it is the close on Friday, not the average for the month).
+The price is well above last year, as it should be, and below December 2013, which it should be.
+It is higher than that on December 14, but the days of demand would indicate it is too high.

 |